Women's professional sports: Sex testing

 Sex verification testing has been used to determine who is allowed to compete as a woman.
-This is because males have a biological advantage over females in some physical activities, such as running.
+This is because of cultural belief that males have a biological advantage over females in physical activities.
 Feminists and women's rights advocates have pushed for equality and better management within sports.

 South African runner Caster Semenya won the women's 800 meters race at the 2009 World Championships.
 Almost immediately after her win, the International Association of Athletics Federations, now known as World Athletics, ordered her to go through sex verification testing.
 This information was leaked to the press.
 The results were used to determine if Semenya was qualified to race as a woman, or if she had a "rare medical condition" that would give her an "unfair advantage".
 The rules about hormone levels have changed several times, and most recently, WA has ordered that women with disorders of sex development that result in natural hyperandrogenism must take medication to reduce their testosterone levels to be eligible to compete.
 As of June 2019, Semenya is involved in a lawsuit to contest these rules.

+Investment

+Historically, investment in women's sports has been lacking compared to men's sports.
+This disparity can be attributed to several factors, including societal attitudes that have traditionally undervalued women's athletic abilities and achievements, as well as the perception that women's sports generate less revenue and have a smaller fan base.
+As a result, women's sports have often struggled to secure adequate funding, sponsorships, and media coverage, limiting their growth and development.

+However, recent trends indicate that investment in women's sports is now picking up.
+The global women's sports market is expected to see increased investment activity and attract a broader range of investors this year.
+The report suggests that various investor classes, such as institutional investors, private equity funds, and high net worth individuals, are beginning to recognize the growth potential of women's sports.
+In response to this growing appetite for investment, women's sports properties are predicted to create standalone commercial entities.
+The report also highlights that in 2023, women's sport-only properties accounted for 14% of all sports investment deals, with an additional 34% of agreements focused on mixed properties involving both men's and women's rights holders.